oroinc/documentation/user_guide/records/data_management_view.rst

 To be able to perform inline editing from a record's view page:

 1. Point to the value you want to edit.
-If the |IcEditInline| **Edit Inline** icon appears next to it, inline editing is available for the value.
+If the |IcPencil| **Edit Inline** icon appears next to it, inline editing is available for the value.
-2. Click the |IcEditInline| **Edit Inline** icon.
+2. Click the |IcPencil| **Edit Inline** icon.
 Alternatively, double click on the value itself.

 |